bramdelisse/useful-tools/README.md

 # useful-tools
-Some random useful tools, mostly for people new in the programming space 🚀
+Some random useful tools, mostly for people new in, or even outside of, the programming space 🚀